- The Real Cost of Shopify Plus Migration Services (Agency Pricing Models Demystified)

 - Authoritative References

 Enterprise brands routinely overpay by 40% to 60% on legacy-to-Shopify migrations due to bloated agency discovery phases and hidden replatforming fees.
-This guide provides an objective framework and RFP template to help you source competitive bids and select the right partner without paying an enterprise premium.
+This guide provides an objective framework to help you source competitive bids and select the right partner without paying an enterprise premium.
+When transitioning to the Shopify Plus platform, understanding your exact technical requirements is the key to controlling costs.

 The Real Cost of Shopify Plus Migration Services (Agency Pricing Models Demystified)

-Shopify Plus migration services are specialized end-to-end technical solutions designed to transition mid-market and enterprise e-commerce brands from legacy platforms like Magento or Salesforce to Shopify Plus.
+Shopify Plus migration services are specialized end-to-end technical solutions designed to transition mid-market and enterprise e-commerce brands from legacy platforms like Magento, Salesforce, or custom builds to Shopify Plus.
 These services encompass data migration, systems integration, custom app development, frontend replatforming, and launch-day risk mitigation.

 Agencies use three primary pricing models for an enterprise-grade Shopify migration service.
 Understanding these structures prevents cost overruns: